KML: Using Machine Learning to Improve Storage Systems: Use Cases

-\paragraph{Neural network model} We modeled the readahead problem as a classification problem and designed a neural network with three linear layers (with hidden layer sizes of 5 and 15), using sigmoid non-linearities in between layers, and with a cross-entropy loss method as the loss function.
-We used an SGD optimizer~\cite{robbins1951stochastic, kiefer1952stochastic}, and set a learning rate of 0.01 and a momentum of 0.99 after trying different values; these values are common in the literature~\cite{bengio2012practical}.
+\paragraph{Building neural network model} We modeled the readahead problem as a classification problem and designed a neural network with three linear layers (with hidden layer sizes of 5 and 15), using sigmoid non-linearities in between layers, and with a cross-entropy loss method as the loss function.
+We used an SGD optimizer~\cite{robbins1951stochastic, kiefer1952stochastic}, and set a learning rate of 0.01 and a momentum of 0.99 after trying different values; all these values are common in the literature~\cite{bengio2012practical}.
+We also used Tune~\cite{liaw2018tune} to optimize the learning rate and momentum.
 Our readahead neural network trains on the aforementioned input data and predicts the workload type.
 We trained on the following four types of RocksDB workloads on NVMe-SSD because they provide a diverse combination of random and sequential operations: \begin{inparaenum}[(i)] \item readrandom, \item readseq, \item readrandomwriterandom, and \item readreverse. \end{inparaenum} Class frequencies were close, suggesting that classification accuracy is a good metric to evaluate the performance, with the least frequent class being 21.4\% and most frequent class being 28.8\%.